kevinghim/kevinghim/README.md

 - ⚡ Fun fact: ...
 -->

 I'm technical product lead turned entrepreneur.
-I'm currently building a knowledge-as-a-service platform using AI + Blockchain.
+I'm currently building an inter-agent coordination protocol.
 I was previously at Consensys–MetaMask, Symbiont, Mozilla Firefox, and other media companies.
 I was cofounder for the social incubator, IceLounge, and took one of its properties, MomsCorner, public (as BHLD).

 ### 🔭 I’m working on

-When we imagine a not-to-distant future where we will have a plethora of AI agents.
-Some will be truly autonomous AI agents acting on behalf of the user.
-But most will be sophisticated AI workflows that need orchestration with applications, LLMs and other agents.
-We want to be in the middle of this, being the decentralized data sourcing, agent orchestration and secure communication layer.
-At the core, I think a lot about not just storing data, but how we can amplify human potential.
+What an incredible time we live in.
+AI is literally shifting the ground underneath us and we're rapidly transitioning into a post-web world.
+We're moving from a world where users "read, write, own" to one where they'll be delegating their trust to AI agents.
+We're not just seeing the glimpses of this, the agentic web has already begun -- 82% of large enterprises plan to integrate AI agents within 3 years.
+A new era is upon us!

 ### 👯 I’m looking for